-Format: RPUT #ch, exp [,exp...]
+RPUT #ch, exp [,exp...]
+Format: Example: (see below)

 RPUT allows the user to output fixed length records to the device or file associated with "ch".
 Each "exp" creates an element in the record.
 NOTE: A numeric element consists of one byte which indicates a numeric type element and 6 bytes of numeric data in floating point format.